Picket Tile Backsplash: A Creative Subway Tile Alternative

 For a contemporary look that borders transitional, choose Picket in a cool, light gray hue such as Oyster Shell or Driftwood.
 Both have a hint of green to them that will warm up your contemporary space, while adding a warm, welcoming quality.

-The kitchen below boasts a classic look that could be taken up a notch with a cool gray Picket Backsplash.
-The white open shelving would look clean and contemporary against the subtle geometric backsplash in Oyster Shell.
+The kitchen below boasts a classic look that's taken up a notch with a cool gray Picket Backsplash.
+The subtle geometric tiles are finished with a black patine to fill the intricate crazing on the glaze's surface for a unique take on gray.

 Another route to try is Picket in a classic blue, such as Crater Lake or Nautical.
 Nautical inspired, these-ocean ready hues will give Picket just the right amount of color to add personality to your kitchen design.

 Take a cue from the kitchen below by creating a classic blue and white color scheme in your kitchen.
-Pair a blue Picket backsplash with crisp white cabinetry and walls, and you can even add another layer of pattern with a blue Handpainted tile floor.
+Pair a blue Picket backsplash with crisp white cabinetry and walls, and you can even add another layer of pattern with a blue tiled island.

 Last but not least, we love to see our Picket shape used in deep, moody grays such as Cyclone and Iron Ore.
 These brooding hues add a sense of drama that is highlighted by the angular features of Picket.